catalyst-fp7/documents/interoperability/interoperability.md

 #### Systems allowing static HTML

-These systems, by configuration or technical limitation, offer more or less limited html formatting, and normally no JavaScript or iframe.
+These systems, by configuration or technical limitation, offer more or less limited HTML formatting, and normally no JavaScript or iframe.
 Examples include many forums, Content Management System and HTML email.

 Any visualisation that want to be exposed inline must have a static version.
 However, typically several hyperlinks and buttons can be included in the representation.

 The hyperlinks can point to a specific section, or a specific action on the representation on the web (typically on a Catalyst CI platform).

-#### Systems allowing IFRAME tags or JavaScript embedding
+#### Systems allowing iframe tags or JavaScript embedding

-These systems offer more or less limited html formatting, and allows either (or both) JavaScript or an iframe HTML tag to be included in a message or page.
+These systems offer more or less limited HTML formatting, and allows either (or both) JavaScript or an iframe HTML tag to be included in a message or page.
 Examples include many forums, Content Management System and wikis (is so configured) and most generic web sites.

 This is the first level that allows inline interactive visualisations.